 Authorities have confirmed that a total of more than 470 marine creatures were discovered on Wednesday morning about five kilometres south of the original stranding site at Macquarie Harbour, the largest in the country’s history.

-The search effort was initially launched on Monday after 270 were spotted struggling in shallow water on Monday.
+The search effort was initially launched on Monday after 270 were spotted struggling in shallow water.

 Rescue teams are now racing against the clock to save the whales, with Parks and Wildlife regional manager Nic Deka conceding time is quickly running out.

-‘I would expect that we would shift through a transition from rescue into the retrieval and disposal effort … we’re just considering options at the present time,’ he told the ABC.
+‘I would expect that we would shift through a transition from rescue into the retrieval and disposal effort … we’re just considering options at present,’ he told the ABC.